-Living in a hectic world, it becomes even more important to find some quiet time to still the mind, recharge and reconnect.
-Yoga offers peace and tranquility and the opportunity to “switch off” from everyday stresses and concerns.
+Living in a hectic world, it becomes even more important for us to find some quiet time to still the mind, recharge and reconnect.
+Yoga offers peace and tranquility and the opportunity to switch off from everyday stresses and concerns.

-Most types of yoga incorporate some relaxation techniques, but even the more energetic styles will focus on slowing breathing to engage with the present moment, which activates the parasympathetic nervous system.
-This helps to lower heart rate and decrease blood pressure, which calms and restores.
+Most types of yoga incorporate some relaxation techniques, but even the more energetic styles will focus on slowing breathing to engage with the present moment.
+This activates the parasympathetic nervous system helping to lower your heart rate and decrease blood pressure, which calms and restores.

 (11) Yoga and breathing benefits